sehrishjaved19/Learn_JavaScript/12_Arrays_in_JavaScript/Notes.md

 ---
 ## Two Dimensional Array
-A 2D array, also known as a two-dimensional array, is collection of elements organized in rows and columns.
+**A 2D array, also known as a two-dimensional array, is collection of elements organized in rows and columns.**

+* Each element in a 2D array is accessed using two indices, one for the row and another for the column.

+### Creating a 2D Array
+In JavaScript, you can create a 2D array by initializing an array of arrays.